-in response to the Covid-19 pandemic
+in response to the COVID-19 pandemic

-Speaking at the virtual launch in Pretoria today, the head of the UN in South Africa and Resident Coordinator, Nardos Bekele-Thomas, said: “The United Nations is in full support of the Government’s commitment to a whole-of-society and a whole-of-government approach.”
+Speaking at the virtual launch in Pretoria today, the head of the UNDP in South Africa and Resident Coordinator, Nardos Bekele-Thomas, said: “The United Nations is in full support of the Government’s commitment to a whole-of-society and a whole-of-government approach.”
 She added that she was “encouraged by the President’s consistent message that post COVID-19 will usher in a different model of doing development, focussing more on inclusiveness, guided by the motto of leaving no one behind.”

 The emergency appeal comes on the eve of a gradual relaxation of measures under the 35-day nation-wide lockdown that saw the closure of borders and strict social distancing regimes to curb the spread of the pandemic.
-These measures, along with the global economic shock caused by COVID-19, are generating increasing needs among South Africans requiring an urgent response.
+These measures, together with the global economic shock caused by COVID-19, are generating increasing needs among South Africans requiring an urgent response.
 As of 30 April, South Africa had 5,350 positive cases of COVID-19 and 103 deaths.

-The importance of solidarity was also highlighted by Nkosazana Dlamini-Zuma, the Minister of Cooperative Governance and Traditional Affairs, who noted that, “This pandemic needs not only united action but also solidarity” and that South Africa had been a beneficiary of solidarity in the past.
+The importance of solidarity was also highlighted by Nkosazana Dlamini-Zuma, the Minister of Cooperative Governance and Traditional Affairs, who noted that, “this pandemic needs not only united action but also solidarity” and that South Africa had been a beneficiary of solidarity in the past.

 Despite being an upper middle-income country, nearly half of all households in South Africa struggle to meet their basic food needs.
 Informal labourers, and small farmers, especially women, who do not have access to social grants, are hardest hit.

-More than 13 million children have been affected by the closure of schools with 9 million children who normally benefit from the government school-feeding programme not having access to a nutritious meal.
+More than 13 million children have been affected by the closure of schools 9 million children who normally benefit from the government school-feeding programme not having access to a nutritious meal.
 Further, school closures may exacerbate inequalities, as some vulnerable families may not send their children (particularly adolescent girls) back to school.
 In addition, school health programmes have been disrupted and some children are more vulnerable to abuse and violence out of the learning environment.
 While distance-learning mechanisms are being attempted, they do not reach all children and youth, thus disadvantaging those without internet access or adult supervision.

-Leaders from the South African National AIDS Council, the Global Compact Network South Africa, C-19 People’s Coalition, the Solidarity Fund, and the Blended Capital Group also offered their messages in support of the emergency appeal.
+Leaders from the South African National AIDS Council, the Global Compact Network South Africa, C-19 People’s Coalition, the Solidarity Fund, and the Blended Capital Group also shared their messages in support of the emergency appeal.

 “It’s not only the journey of the pandemic but also the journey of recovery for all South Africans,” said the Resident Coordinator, Ms. Bekele-Thomas.